-This account consists of cash in banks as of December 31, 2021 and 2020.
-Total interest earned from cash in banks amounting to P122,073, P3,841 and P11,574 at average rates of 0.13%, 0.01% and 0.19% in 2021, 2020 and 2019, respectively, as disclosed in Note 14.
+Cash in banks earned interest amounting to P198,005, P122,073 and P3,841 at average rates of 0.07%, 0.13% and 0.01% in 2022, 2021 and 2020, respectively, as disclosed in Note 14.

 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 The Company classifies an investment as cash equivalents if that investment has a maturity of three months or less from the date of acquisition.